Below is our glossary of antique silver terms like “Armorial”:

 Alloy: A mixture of two or more metals.
 Pure silver is soft and is traditionally mixed with a small amount of base metal – often copper- to produce a more durable metal.

 Applied decoration: A term for any decoration made separately from the main body of the piece and then attached to it.
 This is more costly and generally superior to stamped decoration.

-Argyle (Argyll): A vessel for serving thin sauces or gravy designed to keep the contents warm by means of a hot water jacket.
+Argyle (Argyll): A vessel for serving thin sauces or gravy designed to keep the contents warm employing a hot water jacket.

 Armorial: A heraldic engraving depicting the owner’s coat of arms, shield or crest that was commonly engraved on silver in the 18th and 19th centuries.

 Art Deco: An eclectic style from the 1920s-1930s that drew from many sources.
 Using simple geometric patterns and vivid colours, it celebrated the modern machine, luxury and glamour. (for more on silver styles see our article on the subject here)

 Art Nouveau: Style movement from the early 1890s up to the First World War.
-Its philosophy was to apply stylized, asymmetric organic forms to everyday objects in order to make beautiful things available to everyone. (for more on silver styles see our article on the subject here)
+Its philosophy was to apply stylized, asymmetric organic forms to everyday objects to make beautiful things available to everyone. (for more on silver styles see our article on the subject here)

 Baluster: A shape commonly used for silver vessels (roughly pear shape), the name borrowed from a similarly shaped spindle used to support the handrail of a staircase.

 Berry Spoon: A large spoon with a broad deep bowl used for serving berries, salad and other juicy foods.

-Bolster: A knife bolster is the junction between the handle and the knife blade which provides balance and durability for the knife.
+Bolster: A knife bolster is a junction between the handle and the knife blade which provides balance and durability for the knife.